 These gardens have a lot of flowers and plants to see and some lovely walking paths.
 You can spend a whole day roaming and enjoying the serenity of nature.
 Entry into these gardens is absolutely free.
 Another great family-friendly attraction that you should not miss.

 A hike into the Dublin Mountains is a must-do to get some of the best views of the city.
 The mountains range spreads into the neighboring county Wicklow but there are some close to the city and easily accessible by bus or car.
 This is an ideal place to enjoy with family and friends and also perfect for nature lovers who will definitely enjoy the landscape and views.

 14. The Old Jameson Distillery

 This was the original location for the production of Jameson whiskey.
 This production and distillation stopped in the early 1970s.

-A guided tour into this distillery will get you informed on the whole whiskey production process.
-It will cover the history of Jameson whiskey, how refined whiskey was produced and distilled throughout the years.
-You will also be able to engage in whiskey blending, tasting and whiskey comparison while in this distillery tour.
+A guided tour in this distillery will get you informed on the whole whiskey production process.
+It will cover the history of Jameson whiskey, and how refined whiskey was produced and distilled throughout the years.
+You will also be able to engage in whiskey blending, tasting, and whiskey comparison while on this distillery tour.
 This is a fun, engaging tour for anyone wanting to learn more about Jameson’s whiskey history and production.

 Guest Author: Thassia is a travel blogger who lives in County Clare, Ireland.
 She writes about family travel tips and kid-friendly itineraries over at Family off Duty.
 Her goal is to encourage families to dream big, make happy memories and travel more!